 The adorable Beach Hill Cottage is located in the heart of the picturesque & unspoilt village of Portloe only yards from the harbour beach and is perfect for a couple or a small family all year round.
 From the doorstep, you can watch the comings & goings of the local crab & lobster fishermen as they launch their boats and land their catches daily.
 This is Cornwall as we all imagine, but rarely find these days.
 Dogs are welcome.

 Cove Cottage has the enviable location of being a stone's throw from the harbour in Portloe, and benefits from sea views, a terraced patio to the rear that looks down over the harbour and excellent, spacious, accommodation in this traditional fisherman's cottage.

 Ocean View occupies a wonderful, elevated, south facing position in the picturesque fishing village of Portloe, with magical views over the harbour and out to sea.
 There is nothing more relaxing than enjoying a glass of wine on the terrace with the sound of waves breaking to remove you from the hustle and bustle of daily life.

-Low occupancy discounts based on a couple sharing one room outside the peak season.
+Low occupancy discounts based on a couple sharing one room and staying for 7 days outside the peak season.